 Many technology projects require a significant change to people’s behaviors and the way they work.
 That is a big ask, and can instill anxiety and fear.
 Fear combined with a lack of trust can easily lead to individuals questioning why they must change.
 They start to notice other staff’s resistance, a lack of sponsorship from leadership, a poorly constructed or lack of training and communication planning, and no good “why” for the project.
 The end result can be high turnover, losing people who have supported your organization, sometimes for years.
 Change management provides a process and methodology for all of the above factors.
 Ideally, with a key project you are not losing your valuable team players–they are part of leading the change at your organization.

 This is a very brief summary of how to define the value of change management, and how to answer the question of “How do we pay for this?”
 But by determining the project benefits that are dependent on user adoption and usage, you will reveal how important change management is for the project.
 Once that is determined, it’s not as difficult to allocate a percentage of your total technology project budget.
 This way, change management is not viewed as a “nice to have” but a “must have” for the project to be successful.
 Change management may seem abstract and fuzzy since it is on the “people” side of things, but it is important to invest time and resources toward it.
 The fact is, if you don’t invest in it upfront, you’ll end up paying more in the long run in staff morale, turnover, and financially.

 For more detail, visit this article from PROSCI on how to calculate the ROI of change management within an initiative.

 We also recommend you download Managing Technology Change at Enterprise Nonprofits.
 In this paper we discuss:

-If you have additional questions about the costs or process of strategic change management, enter them in the comments below, or contact us.
+If you have additional questions about the costs or process of strategic change management, contact us.
 We’d love the opportunity to discuss your specific initiative, and how change management strategies can help ensure success.